-If you are not able to bring your own bike to Islay you can easily hire one.
-The bike hires are located in several villages on the island and you can hire them for a couple of pounds a day on the following locations: Port Charlotte, Port Ellen, Port Askaig and at the Bowmore Post Office.
-If you want to make reservations, here are the phone numbers: Bowmore Post Office +44 (0) 1496 810 366, Port Charlotte +44 (0) 1496 850 488, Port Askaig Persabus +44 (0)1496 840 753 and Port Ellen +44 (0) 1496 302 349.
+If you are not able to bring your own bike to Islay you can hire one.
+The bike hires are located in several villages on the island and you can hire them for around £10 to £20 a day in Port Charlotte, opposite the Port Charlotte Hotel +44 (0) 1496 850 488, and in Port Ellen from Jim Lutomski +44 (0) 7760 196592.

 Islay has it's own cycling club as well called Velo Club D'Ardbeg.
-They usually drive around the island on sunday mornings and have a coffee or espresso at Debbie's minimarket at Bruichladdich, who happens to sell the best coffee on Islay, trust me!
+They usually drive around the island on sunday mornings and have a coffee or espresso at Debbie's minimarket at Bruichladdich afterwards.
+If you want to join, they start from Debbies Minimarket in Bruichladdich at 10am.

 One of the most active members from Islay's cycling club is Brian Palmer who works for the Ileach Newspaper and he runs the The Washingmachinepost.net.
 Here you'll find almost every bit of information available about cycling on Islay: Tours, tips, reports etc. The site is updated on a regular basis so keep in touch.
 This is also the place where you will find information about the Islay Velo Club.
 Brian was kind enough to send me the following wonderful cycling route (thanks Brian) on the Rhinns of Islay, the area south of Bruichladdich and famous for it's wildlife, Atlantic Coast, beautiful bay's and historic sites.